LA-JAMES/CandideGreenInfluencer/README.md

 A basic web app to show image recommendations.

 # Build the venv
-virtualenv <env_name>
+You shouldn't need to do this as the venv directory is included with this repo.
+But just in case... virtualenv <env_name>
 source <env_name>/bin/activate
 pip install -r path/to/requirements.txt

+To activate the given venv...
+source venv/bin/activate

 # Run the Flask app
 Open a terminal window.